Needlesslord/Research-Project-Installer/docs/README.md

  + First of all, you have to make sure **your computer meets the *system/software requirements* of the program you are attempting to install**, it being a game, utility, etc. It is a listing of what software programs or hardware devices are required to operate the program properly and can be found on their packaging or can be found on the Internet.
 If your computer does not meet the *minimum requirements*, it will probably not run or not even install.
 Also, if your computer **only** meets the *minimum requirements* but not the *suggested requirements*, it will run, but very slowly.
 *__Pro tip!__* If you do not understand a term used in the requirements (they can be very technical and most people may not be familiar with many IT lingo), the easiest way to understand the meaning behind it is to perform a search on the word.
 [Computer Hope](https://www.computerhope.com/) or [Stack Overflow](https://stackoverflow.com/) is a very complete web where all these terms and information can be easily found.

- + Secondly, you should **check the manual or readme file**, which contains the **exact instructions** on how to install your program and are usually fouund in the same directory (a directory could be compared to a folder, for those who are not familiar with the term) as the installation files.
+ + Secondly, you should **check the manual or readme file**, which contains the **exact instructions** on how to install your program and are usually found in the same directory (a directory could be compared to a folder, for those who are not familiar with the term) as the installation files.
- For those of you who may not be ffamiliar with what a "readme file" is, it is a file with the extensions .txt or .md that contains information for the user about the software, such as instructions, additional help and details about patches and updates.
+ For those of you who may not be familiar with what a "readme file" is, it is a file with the extensions .txt or .md that contains information for the user about the software, such as instructions, additional help and details about patches and updates.
 Sometimes, the information it contains may not be included in the full documentation, so it is good to check out both.
 I the readme is not in a .txt file extension, your computer may not know how to open it.
 You cna choose the Notepad (advised) or any text editor of choice to open the file, since it will only contain text.

- + *__Pro tip!__* Finally, when installing any new program, it is advised to **first close or disable any running programs** and, after installing it, if it promps you to **reboot the computer**, do so.
+ + *__Pro tip!__* Finally, when installing any new program, it is advised to **first close or disable any running programs** and, after installing it, if it prompts you to **reboot the computer**, do so.

 ### What is the real purpose of Installers?

 After all of this, application packages may be a very generic concept to you or you don't fully know why you should use it.
-Of course, Installers were first created to solve arising problems, and in this section I will talk about the concrete ppurposes and benefits sought.
+Of course, Installers were first created to solve arising problems, and in this section I will talk about the concrete purposes and benefits sought.

 - First of all, only the simplest applications can work with a simple file copy, and even then you need to have a **convenient** way to actually download and do the copying of the files to the right location.

 - The setup is also a **marketing tool**: it can be used for branding and consistency across products.
-Also, it allows the installation of trial versios of the product.
+Also, it allows the installation of trial versions of the product.

-- A setup provides **upgrade and patching features** for newer versions, as well as **uninstall and cleanup** for the sowftware when the user wants the remove it from the computer.
+- A setup provides **upgrade and patching features** for newer versions, as well as **uninstall and cleanup** for the software when the user wants the remove it from the computer.

 - **Digital certificates** can be used to sign, to ensure that the file cannot be hampered with in transit or that the vendor is certificable and hence, serious.